 Now, this example raises the issue of some other scenarios that the Florida statute does not consider.
 For example, what happens when a person remarries or no longer wants the originally named alternative to step into the role of the ex-spouse?
 Or more concerning, what happens if a person dies prior to the completion of the divorce?
 Will the to-be ex-spouse walk away with all the decedent’s assets?
 And what about that pesky Elective Share that we discussed in our first webinar that some of you may recall?

 This is why I always recommend that my clients examine their estate planning needs, and redraft when necessary, at the beginning of every big life event to ensure that their objectives will still be met.
 And commencing a divorce is no different!

-Now, not to complicate matters even further, but in Florida you can never completely disinherit your spouse (without their consent, of course) due to the Elective Share rules that states that spouses are entitled to 30% of an estate if they have not been adequately provided for.
+Now, not to complicate matters even further, but in Florida, you can never completely disinherit your spouse (without their consent, of course) due to the Elective Share rules that state that spouses are entitled to 30% of an estate if they have not been adequately provided for.